Meyer Memorial Trust

 Meyer funds work that:

-• Strongly aligns with their justice-centered funding priorities
+• Strongly aligns with their justice-centred funding priorities

 • Addresses root causes of injustice through systems change